aridjayarecipes/cutesrecipes.web.app/content/post/2594-recipe-of-speedy-banana-cake.md

 1. Take 1/2 cup groundnuts(optional)

 Banana cake, aka banana bread, is one of the easiest cakes to make.
-This one is plain but it&#39;s only a starting point.
+This one is plain but it's only a starting point.
 Easy to make, but impressive to serve.
 See recipes for Banana condensed milk cake too.

 <!--inarticleads2-->

 ##### Instructions to make Banana cake:

 1. Measure ingredients, prep your baking pan and preheat oven to 360°.
-1. Cream sugar and magarine together until it&#39;s fluffy.
+1. Cream sugar and magarine together until it's fluffy.
 1. Add in eggs one at a time until thoroughly mixed.
 1. Mash the bananas, add it to the mixture and mix together.
 1. Add in the extracts.